Produced by Charles Wells Revised 2015-12-24 Introduction to this website website TOC website index blog

 In some countries, schools may use “positive” to mean “nonnegative”, so that zero is positive.
 Occasionally, students have told me that their high school teachers said $0$ is both positive and negative.

 I will give two ways it is useful to think about integers.
 You will no doubt be familiar with them.
 They are included here partly to illustrate the ways in which we think about mathematical objects using images and metaphors.
-(In other words, in this section, I am not teaching you about the integers as much as I am teaching you about images and metaphors!)
+(In other words, in this section, I am not teaching you only about the integers but also about images and metaphors!)

 A negative integer such as $-5$ does not have an immediately obvious interpretation as the number of elements of a set.
 One interpretation that does make sense of negative integers involves credit and debit.
 If you have $n$ dollars (for $n$ positive) that is what you have.
 Having $-n$ dollars represents the fact that you owe $n$ dollars.